DUECA/DUSIME

 There used to be an option of generating different kinds of code:

 The current code generator generates the same code for all these types, and they can be used for all types of channel.
+It is customary to use the keyword Object

-You might want to communicate with DUECA from another program, and use for example the UDPWriter and UDPReader modules to transmit this data.
+modules to transmit this data.
 In that case it would be handy to use the generated code objects also in a non-dueca program.
 To do this, there are two preprocessor defines that select how the connection to DUECA is compiled for a DCO object:

 The first one generates standalone code, which does not need to be connected to a DUECA executable.
 This code does have packing and unpacking routines for the generated class, and you will need to link the AmorphStore and AmorphReStore (a set of classes in DUECA for packing and unpacking) code with your program.
 This enables you to pack data into net representation and send it over, or unpack.

-If you also do not need packing and unpacking, also define __DCO_NOPACK, and the code compiles to a fully standalone class.
+If you also do not need packing and unpacking, also define __DCO_NOPACK

 You can add comments to the .dco file by starting the comment with a ';'.
 The semicolon and anything it, until the end of the line is considered a comment.
 The code generator tries to be smart about these comments, and transport them to the generated code.
 The following comments are preserved: